-If you or a loved one needs surgery for a serious illness, be assured the clinicians at Lehigh Valley Special Surgery Institute can deliver the care you need.
+If you or a loved one needs surgery for a serious illness, be assured the clinicians at Lehigh Valley Institute for Surgical Excellence can deliver the care you need.
 We perform 70 percent more surgeries than anyone else in the region.
 The more surgeries you do, the better you are.

-At Lehigh Valley Special Surgery Institute, our emphasis is on minimally invasive technologies such as robotic surgery.
+At Lehigh Valley Institute for Surgical Excellence, our emphasis is on minimally invasive technologies such as robotic surgery.
 Robotic procedures are used to treat gynecologic and urologic conditions, cancer, weight loss surgery and more.